 - While all of the points of privilege apply to and/or would be asserted by most feminists, the same could not be said to be true of all women.

 A recurrent theme in this list is that of the rampant double-standards that are now applied in relation to men and women, a factor that is part and parcel of gender feminism.

-I intend to ‘tweak’ the list with my own thoughts over coming days/weeks.
+I intend to ‘tweak’ the list with my own thoughts over coming months.
 I am interested to hear the views of others so please feel free to provide a comment to add further points to the list, or to dispute or amend anything already listed.

 Oh and just to keep things ‘equal’, here is a Male Privilege Checklist that was apparently distributed at the University of Western Australia’s Orientation Day.

 1. From an early age the opposite sex will be instructed never to hit me but I may not be given the same instructions.
 However, should I strike males I can expect not to be hit back and any social penalties that occur from my actions will actually fall on the male.